 Scholarships and assistantships are awarded by the following schools and programs:

 Questions concerning scholarships and assistantships should be directed to the admissions office or dean's office of the school or program in which you plan to enroll.
-Limited gift assistance is available for Native American students.

 The Office of Student Financial Aid posts numerous private outside scholarship opportunities.
 Students should be aware that private outside organizations determine their own application requirements, deadlines and criteria.